nrd26/nrd26/README.md

 ## ✨ About Me ✨

-- 😄 Pronouns: He/Him
-- 🔭 I’m currently working on developing and testing mobile applications
+- 🔭 I’m currently working on the development of cutting-edge last-mile mapping solutions.
-- 👯 I’m looking to collaborate on projects where I can not only leverage my Machine Learning and Software Development skills to build intelligent and accessible software solutions in the form of websites and mobile apps but also learn something new and exciting.
+- 👯 I love collaborating on projects where I can not only leverage my Machine Learning and Software Development skills to build intelligent and accessible software solutions in the form of websites and mobile apps but also learn something new and exciting.
 - 🌱 Presently, I'm learning about Spatial Anchors in Azure
-- ✍️ Aside from empowering and mentoring my fellow students while being a Microsoft Learn Student Ambassador, I love writing songs, fiction & tech articles and teaching students how to play the piano.
+- ✍️ In addition to my technical pursuits, I channel my creativity through songwriting, crafting captivating fiction pieces, and sharing insightful tech articles.
+Furthermore, I have a knack for teaching and imparting knowledge, offering piano lessons to eager learners.
 - 📫 How to reach me: nihaldias261@gmail.com
 - ⚡ Fun fact: I learnt how to speak Japanese just by watching anime :)
 - 💻 Want to learn more about me?
-Check out my website: https://www.nihaldias.codes
+Check out my website: diasnihal.netlify.app
 - 📕 While you're at it, check out my blog too: https://nihaldias.medium.com

 <br>